JanSchulz/JanSchulz.github.io/_posts/2016-10-23-python-data-pipelines.md

 ### Limitiations

-Compared to R's implementation in the [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html) package, `input >> verb(x)` can't be used as `verb(input, x)`.
+Compared to R's implementation in the [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html) package, `input >> verb(x)` can't be rewritten as `verb(input, x)`.

 The problem here is that `verb(x)` under the hood constructs a helper object (`PipeVerb`) which is used in the rshift operation.
-At the time of calling `verb(...)`, we can't always be sure whether we want an object which can be used in the pipeline or already compute the result.
+At the time of calling `verb(...)`, we can't always be sure whether we want an object which can be used in the pipeline or want to already compute the result.
 As an example consider a verb `merge(*additional_data)`.
 You could call that as `data >> merge(first, second)` to indicate that you want all three (`data`, `first`, and `second`) merged.
 On the other hand, `merge(first, second)` is also valid ("merge `first` and `second` together).

 ### Usage as function and pipeline verb

-To help work around this problem, the convenience decorator `singledispatch_pipeverb` is actually not the best option if you want to create reuseable pipline verbs.
+To help work around this problem, the convenience decorator `singledispatch_pipeverb` is actually not the best option if you want to create reusable pipeline verbs.
 Instead, the `singledispatch_pipeverb` decorator is also available in two parts, so that one can both expose the original function (with `singledispatch` enabled) and the final pipeline verb version: